XtensibleBinaryFormat/XBF/docs/specification.md

 ## Metadata Specification

-There are two primary ways to request data from an XDL server.
+There are two primary ways to request data from an XBF server.
 The first is to ask for metadata corresponding to what a given page or server has to offer, after which the corresponding data will be sent.
 The second is to simply ask for the data, and no metadata will be sent.
 It is up to the client to determine